 Since the Tubbs Fire, there was the Camp Fire in Paradise, the most destructive in California history (until August 2020), and the Woolsey Fire, the worst in Malibu history, joining those already looking for help and a way forward.
 The 2019 Kincade, Getty & Tick fires added even more survivors to what is now a rolling list.
 The Kincade Fire came dangerously close to burning properties that were in the process of rebuilding from the Tubbs Fire - the only thing worse than losing your home would be losing it twice.

 Here I am, editing this letter again to add a note about the horrific, unimaginable record-breaking season we have upon us.
-Whereas last year (2019), more than 300,000 acres were burned in the entire season, we are now at nearly 2.5 million acres.
-And it's not even fall yet.
-Unfortunately the worse may be yet to come.
+In 2019, more than 300,000 acres were burned in the entire season, yet in 2020 we lost more than 2.5 million acres.

 I would also like to reach out to those who have suffered in Oregon and Washington; the solutions we propose here are available to you as well.